 - You can never wash your hands too much, particularly after providing care to a victim.
 Use hot water, soap, hand sanitizer where hand-washing facilities are not available particularly if you’ve come in contact with bodily fluids.

-How to Reduce the Risk of Bloodborne Pathogen Exposure in the Workplace?
+How to Reduce the Risk of Bloodborne Pathogen Exposure at Workplace?

 - Use Sharps disposal containers for needles, (particularly applicable to health professionals).

 - Dispose of soiled clothing in marked plastic sealed bags for cleaning or disposal where necessary.

 - Bio-hazard bags should be utilized for disposal of contaminated gloves, bandages, dressings, etc. Bio-hazard warning labels are mandatory on any container holding such contaminated material.

 - Disinfect and clean thoroughly all equipment and surfaces in the workplace contaminated by blood or bodily fluids of any kind.
 Use an approved and professional disinfectant where possible, or mix chlorine bleach with water (1 part bleach to 9 parts water) and allow it to stand for about ten minutes.
 Scrub all leather and absorbent materials with a brush and hot water where possible.

 When Contamination has occurred

 - If contamination has occurred first assess the situation and remain calm- letting a cool head prevail will help alleviate the possibility of others in the area panicking or reacting adversely.

 - Irrigate contaminated eyes with saline, clean water or sterile irrigants (eye wash station) for 20 minutes.